MystenLabs/walrus-docs/docs/overview/objectives_use_cases.md

 Walrus supports operations to store and retrieve blobs, and to prove and verify their availability.
 It ensures content survives storage nodes suffering Byzantine faults and remains available and retrievable.
-It provides APIs to access the stored content over a CLI, SDKs and over web2 HTTP technologies, and supports contend delivery infrastructures like caches and content distribution networks (CDNs).
+It provides APIs to access the stored content over a CLI, SDKs and over web2 HTTP technologies, and supports content delivery infrastructures like caches and content distribution networks (CDNs).

 Under the hood, storage cost is a small fixed multiple of the size of blobs (around 5x) thanks to